 The Company classifies non-derivative financial liabilities into the other financial liabilities category.
 Such financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
-Subsequent to initial recognition, these financial liabilities are measured at amortized costs using the effective interest method.
+Subsequent to initial recognition, these financial liabilities are measured at amortized cost using the effective interest method.

-Other financial liabilities are comprised of the Company's accounts payable.
+Other financial liabilities are comprised of the Company's accounts payable and accrued liabilities.